About Dr Lewis Blennerhassett

 What does a typical working day look like for you?

-I start the day early, having a coffee and a healthy breakfast at home with my wife, then hit the ground running - moving constantly between my private rooms, hospitals and the operating theatre to ensure all my patients are getting first class care.
+I start the day early, having a coffee and a healthy breakfast at home with my wife, then hit the ground running - moving constantly between my private rooms, hospitals and the operating theatre to ensure all my patients are getting expert care.
 In between all this, I will phone back patients who are recovering at home from surgery or want to ask questions about their aftercare and progress.

 I end the day usually dictating medical notes to ensure all the GPs who refer me patients are kept quickly up to date and also keeping up with the latest medical literature on advances in plastic surgery.